hylang/hy/docs/api.rst

 .. hy:macro:: (with [managers #* body])

-   ``with`` compiles to a :py:keyword:`with` statement, which wraps some code with one or more :ref:`context managers <py:context-managers>`.
-The first argument is a bracketed list of context managers, and the remaining arguments are body forms.
+   ``with`` compiles to a :py:keyword:`with` or an :py:keyword:`async with` statement, which wraps some code with one or more :ref:`context managers
+   <py:context-managers>`.
+The first argument is a bracketed list of context
+   managers, and the remaining arguments are body forms.

    The manager list can't be empty.
 If it has only one item, that item is evaluated to obtain the context manager to use.
 If it has two, the first